 Address: Carrer de Bellesguard, 16-20, 08022 Barcelona

 Gaudí worked on building the Bellesguard house from 1900 to 1909, taking inspiration from a 15th century medieval castle of King Martin I which once stood on the site.
-Torre Bellesguard, also known as Casa Figueres, is remarkable in its mosaic detailing and also that it includes elements such as the use of rectilinear forms which are unusual in Gaudí’s works.
+Torre Bellesguard, also known as Casa Figueres, is remarkable in its mosaic detailing and in the fact that it includes elements such as the use of rectilinear forms, which are unusual in Gaudí’s works.
 But you can also see elements that he would later use in some of his future projects such as the Sagrada Família, especially in the Hall of Bricks.

 One of the most interesting elements of the stone-and-brick house, at least to Laurence, is that when viewed from certain angles you can see the profile of a dragon, where the roof is the dragon’s tail, two windows create its eyes, and so on.